dynamsoft-docs/barcode-reader-docs/programming/cplusplus/user-guide.md

 ## Installation

-To install Dynamsoft Barcode Reader Windows Edition on your development machine, you can download the SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the setup program.
+You can download Dynamsoft Barcode Reader SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the setup program.
 The trial installer includes a free trial license valid for 30 days.

 After installation, you can find samples for supported platforms in the **Samples** folder under the installation folder.